Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Experiments

 \subsection{Quantitative Analysis: The Effect of Successive Actors and Surrogates}

-We investigate the effect of increasing the number of successive actor-surrogates in SAVO in Pendulum (\myfig{fig:length_pendulum}) and MineWorld (\myfig{fig:length_mine}).
+We investigate the effect of increasing the number of successive actor-surrogates in SAVO in Figure~\ref{app:fig:num_actors}.
 Additional actor-surrogates significantly help to reduce severe local optima initially.
-However, the improvement saturates as the suboptimality gap reduces.
+However, the improvement saturates as the suboptimality gap reduces. \rebuttal{While we still report main SAVO results using 3 actors, SAVO significantly improves with 10 actors (\myfig{app:fig:num_actors}, \myfig{app:fig:baseline_num_actors}) across tasks.}

-Next, we show that successive actors are needed because a single actor can get stuck in local optima even with an optimal Q-function.
-In~\myfig{fig:return_improvement}, we consider a SAVO agent trained to optimality with 3 actors.
-When we remove the additional actors, the remaining single-actor agent resembles TD3 trained to maximize an ``optimal'' Q-function.
-However, the significant performance gap indicates that the single actor could not find optimal actions for the given Q-function.